Signature Methods in Stochastic Portfolio Theory: Numerical Results

 \subsubsection{Name-based approach: SMI and S\&P500}

 In the name-based setting we tackle the mean-variance and log-relative wealth optimization problems under transaction costs.
 We do this in two markets; the Swiss Market Index (SMI) and S\&P500 Index.
 For the SMI, we consider the universe of stocks which survived between 2000-2022 and for the S\&P500 those that survived between 2001-2022.
-For both markets, we obtained the data from Reuters Datastream.\footnote{The raw/processed data required to reproduce our findings cannot be shared at this time due to legal reasons.} We compare the performance of the trained portfolios with the universe portfolio.
-Note that the universe portfolio benefits from the same survivor ship bias as the signature portfolio and hence we do not have an unfair advantage.
+This amounts to 17 stock in the SMI universe and to 378 stocks in the S\&P500 universe.
+For both markets, we obtained the data from Reuters Datastream.\footnote{The raw/processed data required to reproduce our findings cannot be shared at this time due to legal reasons.} As inputs and as auxiliary portfolio we use the respective universe weights, i.e. $X= \tau= \mu^{\mathcal{U}}$.
+We compare the performance of the trained portfolios with the universe portfolio.
 Again, we choose $t_0=100$, an in-sample period of 2000 days and an out-of-sample period of 750 days.
 When we include the regularization cost, we choose $\beta_0=0.5$ and enforce a lower bound $\beta \geq 10^{-8}$.
 We want to emphasize, that even with transaction costs our portfolios are re-balanced daily.